JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 This figure doesn't even include those lost through Right to Buy during the year and according to figures quoted in [this article](http://crappistmartin.github.io/images/SNHeygateOverage.pdf) the council is predicted to lose 9,000 council homes to RtB during the next 30 years.

-Southwark's own [consultation](http://35percent.org/img/11000homesconsultation.pdf) on its programme to build 11,000 new homes made it clear that a certain number of these will involve both estate infill and estate redevelopment:
+Southwark's own [consultation](http://35percent.org/img/11000homesconsultation.pdf) on its programme to build 11,000 new homes made it clear that a certain number of these will involve the wholesale redevelopment of existing council estates:

 ![Southwark's consultation on its 11000 new homes proposals](http://35percent.org/img/pledge6.png)

-What has caused additional concern is that the Council has [set up](http://www.southwarknews.co.uk/news/southwark-council-to-set-up-own-housing-company/) a Special Purpose Vehicle (SPV) - __Southwark Housing Company Ltd__ - a separate limited company that will own and manage the new 'council' homes.
-This has led to fears that the new 'council' homes will be let at higher rents as it has done where other councils have pursued similar policies - i.e. LB Lambeth.
+In addition, the Council has [set up](http://www.southwarknews.co.uk/news/southwark-council-to-set-up-own-housing-company/) a Special Purpose Vehicle (SPV) - __Southwark Housing Company Ltd__ - a separate limited company that will own and manage the new 'council' homes.
+This has led to fears that these will be let at higher rents, as is the case where other councils are using SPVs to build 'council' homes - i.e. LB Lambeth.